Energy Efficient Condo Recommendations From HOA Property Management

 Upgrade Your Light Bulbs

-Replacing existing incandescent light bulbs with CFLs or LEDs is a small change that can make a dramatic impact on energy usage in individual condos as well as common areas.
-In addition to the reduction in energy consumed (up to 75%!), this upgrade can also make a substantial dent in each condo owners’ energy bill and allow for association fees to be used towards other community improvements, instead of electric bills.
+Replacing existing incandescent light bulbs with CFLs or LEDs is a small change that can dramatically impact energy usage in individual condos and common areas.
+In addition to the reduction in energy consumed (up to 75%!), this upgrade can make a substantial dent in each condo owners’ energy bill and allow for association fees to be used towards other community improvements, instead of electric bills.

 Manage Water More Effectively

 Being more mindful about water usage can also contribute to the environment and help cut costs closer to home.
 Discussing these practices during monthly board meetings, with the support of your HOA property manager if need be, can help improve awareness of the cause and get more people on board with prioritizing community changes.
-A few different ways that water usage can be reduced in quantity and expense include:
+A few ways to reduce water usage in quantity and expense include:

-• Using the cold cycle as much as possible when washing clothing
+• Using the cold cycle when washing clothing

-• Installing smart showerheads help reduce the amount of water used per shower
+• Installing smart showerheads to reduce the amount of water used per shower

 • Turning down the temperature of your water heater